lukso-network/docs/docs/contracts/overview/DigitalAssets.md

 ## LSP7 Digital Asset

-The **LSP7DigitalAsset** contract represents digital assets for either divisible or non-divisible tokens where minting and transferring are specified with an amount of tokens.
+The **LSP7DigitalAsset** contract represents digital assets for fungible tokens where minting and transferring are specified with an amount of tokens.
 Their functions were inspired from **[ERC20](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/ERC20.sol)** and **[ERC1155](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC1155/ERC1155.sol)** with more upgraded features.

 An LSP7 can serves as:
 - a **Divisible Token Contract** when `isNonDivisible` bool is set to `false` in the [`constructor(...)`](#constructor)